nicanthoni/SocialNetwork-API-MongoDB/README.md

 # SocialNetwork-API-MongoDB

 ## Motivation
-* This project exists to....
+* This project exists to create an API for a social network that uses a NoSQL database,so that a website can handle large amounts of unstructured data.

 ## Demo
 Demo Video: